- Academic Affairs

 Blood-Borne Pathogen Exposures

-When a student is exposed to Blood-Borne Pathogens (BBP) such as needle sticks and/or human body fluids, the following procedures are to be followed.
+When a student is exposed to a needlestick injury and/or human body fluids, the following procedures are to be followed:

-- Call the UMB Blood-Borne Pathogen Exposure Hotline at (667) 214-1886.
+- Call the UMB BBPE Hotline at (667) 214-1886.
 Your call will be answered by a medical professional who will advise you on the risk of your exposure, what treatment you may need, and facilitate the “Source Patient’s” blood being tested.
 Information you will need when you call: source patient date of birth and HIV, Hep C, and Hep B status.
-If unknown, request testing while source patient is immediately available.
-Download this Needle Stick Lab Form for source patient testing.
+If unknown, request testing while the source patient is immediately available.
+Download this lab requisition: UMB Source Needlestick form for source patient testing.

-- Have floor nurse draw a purple AND a gold/red top tube from the source patient (two tubes).
+- Request the floor nurse to draw a purple AND a gold/red top tube from the source patient (two tubes).

-- You will deliver the source patient's blood tubes to the 2 North Lab in the hospital along with this form.
+- Deliver the source patient's blood tubes to: 2 North Lab in the hospital along with this form.

 - Based on the risk and the source patient results, you will be offered HIV post-exposure prophylaxis (PEP).